 Fields 13 – 16

-13. The name of the person the claimant entered into a work contract with.
+13. Provide the name of the person the claimant entered into a work contract with.

-14. The date (mm/dd/yyyy) the contract was entered into.
+14. Enter the date (mm/dd/yyyy) the contract was entered into.

-15. The type(s) of services, labor, equipment, materials, and/or equipment the claimant provided to the work site.
+15. Describe the type(s) of services, labor, equipment, or materials the claimant provided to the work site.

 Fields 17 – 18